-The first portable gas analysers suitable for use in field conditions during vegetation season and using the dynamic chambers were for $CO_2$ data collection (trademarks such as ADC, EGM, Licor, etc.).
-Monitoring multiple GHG species ( $CO_2$ and/or $CH_4$ and/or $N_2O$ ) has become possible in field conditions only recently due to technical development in instrumentation, and the price of analysers (e.g., Licor, Picarro, Gasmet, etc.) have gradually become more affordable.
+The first portable gas analysers suitable for use in field conditions during vegetation season and using the dynamic chambers were for CO2 data collection (trademarks such as ADC, EGM, Licor, etc.).
+Monitoring multiple GHG species (CO2 and/or CH4 and/or N2O) has become possible in field conditions only recently due to technical development in instrumentation, and the price of analysers (e.g., Licor, Picarro, Gasmet, etc.) have gradually become more affordable.
 The key benefit of this method (in comparison to static chambers) is speed due to short deployment time and instantly available flux readout(s) for GHG(s).
-Instantly available GHG flux readout at the monitoring location allows renewed flux monitoring if a technical failure occurs (e.g., chamber leakage).
-Short deployment time also makes it possible to collect GHG data from a higher number of monitoring points/conditions than the static chamber method.
-The downside of the approach includes the high price of the analyser, still somewhat developing techniques for use in demanding weather/climate conditions and sites, and analyser-specific limitations in GHG species included.

-'Method-1' on-site gas sampling using dark closed static chambers (e.g., Hutchinson and Livingston, 1993; Ojanen et al., 2010) is used to measure total ecosystem respiration (Rtotal CO2) of the soil, CH4 and N2O.
-Collars (Ø 50 cm) in 5 replicates are pre-installed in the soil to form permanent bases for chambers.
-Vegetation within the collar enclosed soil surfaces is not disturbed.
-During field management operations, collars in cropland and grassland sites are temporarily removed.
+At the monitoring location, it allows renewed flux monitoring in the event of technical failures (e.g., chamber leakage) or any other unexpected pattern.
+Further, shorter deployment times makes it possible to collect GHG data from a higher number of monitoring points/conditions compared to the static chamber method.
+The downside of the approach includes the high price of the analyser, still developing techniques for use in demanding weather/climate conditions and sites, and analyser-specific limitations in GHG species included.
+The "Method" onsite gas sampling using dark closed static chambers (e.g., Hutchinson and Livingston, 1993; Ojanen et al., 2010) is used to measure total ecosystem respiration (Rtotal CO2) of the soil, CH4 and N2O.
+Collars (Ø 50 cm) in five replicates are pre-installed in the soil to form permanent bases for chambers and to keep the vegetation within the collar enclosed soil surfaces undisturbed.
+In the event of planned field management operations, collars in cropland and grassland sites are temporarily removed.
 During a 30-60 minute (depending on the volume of the chambers) long deployment period, four air samples are drawn from the cylindrical chamber headspace into pre-evacuated glass bottles.
-CH4 and N2O concentrations are analysed in the lab using gas chromatography to analyse soil net gas exchange determination for these gases.
-Method-1 is used in every site during winter as this method is not so demanding for weather conditions.
+CH4 and N2O concentrations are analysed in the laboratory using gas chromatography to analyse the soil net gas exchange determination for these gases.
+This method was used on sites during winter as this method is not so demanding for weather conditions, but still limited in Nothern Finland due to high snow depth of up to 1.5 meters.